-Jack Lemmon was an actor and musician who starred in more than 40 films.
-He won two Academy Awards and was nominated eight times.
-He died at age 76 after a lifetime of habits that increased his risk for metastasized colon cancer.
+Jack Lemmon was an actor who starred in more than 60 films, won two Academy Awards and was nominated eight times.
+He was born into a wealthy but abusive family and died at age 76 from complications of colon cancer that had spread to his bladder.

+From birth on, Lemmon was exposed to a very rich lifestyle because he was the only child of the president of a successful doughnut company.
+He was sick during most of his childhood.
+His recurrent ear infections had been treated with three surgeries, and he had to miss a year of school.
+His parents were constantly fighting and headed for divorce.
 At age nine, he knew what he wanted to do with the rest of his life.
 At the last minute, he was asked to replace another boy in a school play at Rivers Country Day School.
 "The kids laughed at me because I kept forgetting my lines, but I loved the attention.
 What it really had to do with was being accepted by my peers, and every kid wants that."

-A Brilliant Actor As an actor, he starred in movies with just about every famous female actress of his time: Judy Holliday, Marilyn Monroe, Natalie Wood, Betty Grable, Janet Leigh, Shirley MacLaine, Lee Remick, Romy Schneider, Doris Day, Kim Novak, Rita Hayworth, June Allyson, Virna Lisi, Ann-Margret, Sophia Loren and many others.
+A Brilliant Actor He starred in movies with just about every famous female actress of his time: Judy Holliday, Marilyn Monroe, Natalie Wood, Betty Grable, Janet Leigh, Shirley MacLaine, Lee Remick, Romy Schneider, Doris Day, Kim Novak, Rita Hayworth, June Allyson, Virna Lisi, Ann-Margret, Sophia Loren and many others.
 He was a brilliant actor because he had the extraordinary ability to develop the persona and mind of characters he would portray.
 He was quoted as saying, "I am particularly susceptible to the parts I play . . . if my character was having a nervous breakdown, I started to have one also."
-In 1958, he played the piano and recorded an album while filming "Some Like It Hot" with Marilyn Monroe.
+In 1958, he played the piano and recorded an album while filming Some Like It Hot with Marilyn Monroe.

 Personal Life and Death In 1950, he married his first wife, actress Cynthia Stone, while doing an Off-Broadway play.
-Four years later while he was teamed with Judy Holliday in his first big movie, “It Should Happen to You,” his wife gave birth to their son, Chris who didn't live much with his father because his parents divorced when he was two.
-Lemmon claims that his marriage wasn't damaged by his success in the movies.
-"We really had more of a brother-and-sister relationship than a good, solid marriage."
+Four years later while he was teamed with Judy Holliday in his first big movie, It Should Happen to You, his wife gave birth to their son, Chris, who never lived much with his father because his parents divorced when he was two.
+Lemmon claimed that his marriage wasn't damaged by his success in the movies; he said, "We really had more of a brother-and-sister relationship than a good, solid marriage."
 He met his second wife, actress Felicia Farr, on the Columbia Pictures parking lot in the mid-50s.
 They married in 1962 and stayed together for the rest of his life.